 ****Disclaimer, Two Graces is my partners and my own shop.
 This list was created by me and is of my own opinion.
 No one has paid me to include any of the stores listed here.

-stores in the Taos Historic District.
+stores.
 If you were to start with the first shop

 listed here and follow them in order of appearance on the list you can cover